reingart/pyfpdf/docs/Images.md

 but you can control its dimension on the page using the `w=` & `h=` parameters of the [`image()`](fpdf/fpdf.html#fpdf.fpdf.FPDF.image) method.

+## Alpha / transparency ##

+`fpdf2` allows to embed images with alpha pixels.

+Technically, it is implemented by extracting an `/SMask` from images with transparency, and inserting it along with the image data in the PDF document.
+Related code is in the [image_parsing]( https://github.com/PyFPDF/fpdf2/blob/master/fpdf/image_parsing.py) module.

 ## Assembling images ##
 The following code snippets provide examples of some basic layouts for assembling images into PDF files.